SDL-Hercules-390/hyperion/readme/README.ISSUES.md

 when the reset occurs, it will _not_ be terminated.

-Subsequently, if status is stacked after the I/O reset, the device may be left in an unusable state, with status pending and E bit off, effectivelly preventing an MSCH to be issued with the E bit on, requiring a Power On Reset (Hercules poweroff and restart of the emulator).
+Subsequently, if status is stacked after the I/O reset, the device may be left in an unusable state, with status pending and E bit off, effectively preventing an MSCH to be issued with the E bit on, requiring a Power On Reset (Hercules poweroff and restart of the emulator).
 Only ESA/390 and ESAME are affected.